moseskh/FakeStore-iOS-Project/README.md

 ### Error Handling

 The app handles potential error cases, such as network failures, and provides appropriate feedback to the user using alert controllers and retry mechanisms.
+Additionally, the application includes a network status checker that monitors connectivity and informs the user of the current network status through a visual indicator.

 ### Caching Mechanism